 - Under Incoming Server Settings, change whatever it put there automatically for server to: secure.iljmail.com

 - Select SSL (Accept all certificates) or, if that’s not available, SSL/TLS for Security Type.

 - Enter INBOX for IMAP Path Prefix

-- Under Outgoing Server Settings, change whatever it put there automatically for SMTP server to: secure.iljmail.com
+- Under Outgoing Server Settings (SMTP), change whatever it put there to: secure.iljmail.com

 - Select TLS (Accept all certificates) or, if that’s not available, STARTTLS for Security Type.

 - Enter 2500 for Port.
 If it won’t accept 2500, try 587.

 - Make sure Require Sign in box is checked.